cclgroupltd/ccl_chromium_reader/README.md

 Read a blog on the subject here: https://www.cclsolutionsgroup.com/post/indexeddb-on-chromium

 ### Caveats
-There is a fair amount of work yet to be done in terms of documentation and creating a more pythonic wrapper around some of the raw functions, but the modules should be fine for pulling data out of IndexedDB, with the following
+There is a fair amount of work yet to be done in terms of documentation, but the modules should be fine for pulling data out of IndexedDB, with the following
 caveats:

 #### LevelDB deleted data